0021 Dutch Pavilion IGA 2003, Rostock, DE

-The pavilion at the IGA is, in fact, an “instant pergola”; it seeks to demonstrate the rationality of Dutch agriculture.
-The architectural starting point is a fascinating new building element: the ‘smart screen’.
+The Dutch Pavilion at the 2003 World Horticultural Exposition (IGA) in Rostock, Germany, was an “instant pergola” meant to demonstrate the rationality of Dutch agriculture.
+The architectural starting point for Atelier Kempe Thill was a fascinating new building element: the “smart screen.”
 The smart screen is an ivy hedge grown in Dutch greenhouses and is normally used in gardens.
-Essentially an industrial product, the hedges can be deployed to build ‘green walls’.
+Essentially an industrial product, the hedges can be deployed to build “green walls.”

-The dimensions of the building are twenty by six and a half by ten metres.
-Its compact shape, the inclusion of four metre high doors and the roof give it the character of an enclosed ‘house’.
+The dimensions of the building are 20 by 6.5 by 10 meters.
+Its compact shape, the inclusion of 4-meter-high doors, and the roof lend it the character of an enclosed “house.”
 This is counterbalanced by the open nature of the ivy plants.
-The steel framework creates five rows of channels filled with earth from which the smart screens grow.
+The steel framework creates five rows of channels filled with soil from which the smart screens grow.

 pavilion international garden exhibition IGA Rostock